ingratexr/react-boilerplate/README.md

 # React Boilerplate
-This is a collection of React components I've used/reused in various projects.
+This is a collection of React components I've reused in various projects.
 It's also a folder structure that I like and reuse.

 These components can be dropped as-is into a new React project, but generally I